- Naomi Stephens | Permaculture Designer

 2. In the bowl of your stand mixer fitted with the paddle attachment, beat the butter on medium speed until creamy.
 Add the sugar and beat until light and fluffy.
 Add the eggs, one at a time, beating well after each addition.
 With the mixer on low speed, add the flour, baking powder, baking soda, and salt to the butter mixture alternately with the buttermilk, beginning and ending with the flour mixture.
 Beat in the vanilla extract.
 Scrape down the sides of the bowl as needed.

 3. Divide batter evenly among prepared muffin cups.
-Color batter with violet food coloring until desired shade is reached (I used about 10 drops).
+Color batter with violet food coloring until the desired shade is reached (I used about ten drops).
 Bake for 18-20 minutes, or until a toothpick inserted into the center of a cupcake comes out clean.
 Allow to cool in pan for 5 minutes before transferring to a wire rack to cool completely.

 4. Pipe Vanilla Buttercream Frosting onto cooled cupcakes using a Wilton 1M tip.
 Decorate with fresh pansies.
 Enjoy!